gabora/visid/readme.md

 3. run case studies (main_analysis***.m) in the case_studies folder: this scripts load the parameter estimation results from the case-study related subfolders and conduct the identifiability analysis.
 It further produces network files in the  case_studies/#problemName#/cytoscape folder.
 4. import the networks from the case_studies/#problemName#/cytoscape folder to CytoScape.
 Please find further details in the case_studies/readme.txt

+## Issues, bugs and features
+Please use the [Issue page](https://github.com/gabora/visid/issues)  to report any problem or bug.

 ## DISCLAIMER